-Loco Address High Byte CV17

-Range is 0-255 [0]

-Loco Address Low Byte CV18
+Loco Address High Byte Range is 0-255 Loco Address Low Byte

-Range is 0-255 [0]

 CV17 and CV18 are automatically set based on the setting of CV1 to the desired locomotive address.
 We do not recommend that manually changing these CVs.
 Use CV1 to set them automatically.